Illinois Targets Health Insurance Companies That Deny Coverage Based on “Pre-Existing Conditions”

 Not all claims are eligible for the external review process, and there are strict deadlines for filing your request with the Department of Insurance and to provide materials to the appointed IRO for their consideration.
 So you must act quickly.

 For more information on the external review process you can visit the Illinois Department of Insurance website by clicking here: http://insurance.illinois.gov/ExternalReview/default.asp.
-You can also call our firm to speak with one of our attorneys (www.DeBlasioLawGroup.com).
+You can also call DeBlasio Law Group at (630) 560-1123 to speak with one of our attorneys, or reach us via our website (www.DGLLC.net/contact).